-Waterskiing Santas, tree lightings, and holiday markets, oh my!
-It's almost Christmas, which means it's almost Christmas break.
-What are DC area families to do when all the gifts are open and kids are chomping at the bit to get out of the house?
-From free fun to great winter activities, Mommy Poppins DC has you covered.
-Read on for our top picks on what to do during this holiday school break.
+What are DC-area families to do when all the gifts are opened and kids are chomping at the bit to get out of the house?
+From FREE fun to great winter activities, Mommy Poppins DC has you covered.
+Read on for our top picks for what to do during this holiday school break.

 Check in with our events calendar, too, for more ideas.

 Don't miss out!
 Sign up for our FREE newsletter and stay up-to-date on the best things to do in Washington DC with kids.

 The Festival of Lights features charming seasonal characters, and a 54-foot-tall musical Christmas tree.
 Photo courtesy of Prince George's County on Facebook